 Pinterest is social media site that allows users to collect images, create boards and follow other pinners as a new way of finding interesting content.

 The virtual and social pinboard thrives on imagery and design led content.
+Pinterest might just be your.
 So what kind of people live and breathe in Pinterest and more importantly- could they fit a candidate profile for a job you are working on?
+It’s time to boost your internet recruitment game and get the most out of Pinterest!

 Who Uses Pinterest?